Olorunnisola01/Portfolio-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
- -📚 Robotics
+  - 📚 Industrial robotics
- -📚 Production engineering
+  - 📚 Production engineering
- -📚 Manufacturing engineering
+  - 📚 Manufacturing engineering
- -📚 Machine/Deep Learning
+  - 📚 Machine Learning
+  - 📚 Data Engineering

 # Education to show in About widget
 education: